pixlie/PixlieAI/README.md

 # Pixlie AI
-Knowledge graphs on your data using LLMs
+AI powered knowledge graphs for semantically accurate insights.
+From personal research to semantic search in your apps.

 ## What is Pixlie AI?
-Pixlie AI helps your create knowledge graphs on your data that can answer semantic questions.
+Pixlie AI helps you create knowledge graphs that stores semantic information about your data.
-Use LLMs like Anthropic's Claude to extract semantics.
-Then get insights from the graph.
+It uses a combination of AI/ML models like GLiNER or Anthropic's Claude to extract semantics at a low cost.
+The extracted semantics are stored in the graph, retaining the rich real world context of your data.
+You can then get insights from the graph, either visually or programmatically.

-Here is and overview of how to use Pixlie AI:
+Here is how it works:
 - Setup Pixlie AI on your computer (on  on the cloud)
 - Start with a problem or question that you want to deep dive into
 - Share your data with Pixlie AI or crawl the web